 - Look at your underarms, forearms, and palms.
 Bend your elbows and look carefully at your forearms, underarms, and palms.

 - Look at your legs, between your toes, and the soles of your feet.
 These are places that you wouldn’t suspect skin cancer to develop however it often does.

 - Use a hand mirror to check hard to see places such as your back, buttocks and the back of your neck and scalp.

 Skin Checks For Pre-Employment Medical Assessment

 Skin Cancer Screenings are one of the most requested health services by employees and are cost effective for the employer.
-Our focus is on early detection and education so our patients understand the importance of taking sun safe measures.
+The focus of the Doctors is on early detection and education so that their patients understand the importance of taking sun safe measures.